bowman2001/perplexdoc/content/doc/basic/link/index.md

 ## Obsolete {$relref} shortcode

-Many Hugo users like Hugo’s built-in shortcode {$relref} to generate the path relative to the project root for internal links --- at least I do especially at the start of a new project when I’m not completely sure about the content folder structure.
+Some Hugo users like Hugo’s built-in shortcode {$relref} to automatically generate the path relative to the project root for internal links --- at least I do especially at the start of a new project when I’m not completely sure about the content folder structure.

 The shortcode expects a unique page name and then `[link]({{</* relref "unique-page-name" */>}})` produces this relative path to the unique page as the correct reference in the Markdown link.
 But the render-link hook can’t process the shortcode and may throw the infamous `HAHAHUGO...` error.
 So we need to abandon the shortcode once and for all for the sake of this advanced hook.

-And this is not a problem and more of a chance: The render-link hook can also handle `[link](unique-page-name)`!
+This is not a problem and more of a chance: The render-link hook can also handle `[link](unique-page-name)`!
 If a page cannot be found another way it calls the {$relref} function internally as a last resort.
 So, we just don’t need the shortcode anymore inside of Markdown links.[^1] And that’s a relief because the combined syntax was a mess to type.

 Because Hugo’s default to throw an error and stop the build if {$relref} can’t find a page is quite harsh, the theme sets the parameter `refLinksErrorLevel: warning` in its configuration file.
 You can set it back to `error` in your project configuration of course.